 \subsection{Disequilibrium chemistry}

-We did forward models to quantify the differences between equilibrium chemistry and disequilibrium chemistry.
-For this part we only used ACE equilibrium chemistry code \citep{Agundez_2020}.
-For the disequilibrium chemistry we used FRECKLL code \citep{alrefaie2022freckll}, adapted from \cite{Venot_2020}.
-This part is focused on the HD209458b case with two models with the exact same planetary and stellar parameters (see table \ref{tab:parameters}).
-These two models also have the same atmosphere configuration : 100 layers between 10$^{-5}$ and 10$^7$ Pa, no clouds, no hazes, isothermal TP profile, Rayleigh scattering and Collision Induced Absorption between H$_2$-He and H$_2$-H$_2$.
+We ran forward models to quantify the differences between equilibrium chemistry and disequilibrium chemistry.
+For this part of the study, we only used the ACE equilibrium chemistry code \citep{Agundez_2020}.
+For the disequilibrium chemistry, we used the FRECKLL code \citep{alrefaie2022freckll}, adapted from \cite{Venot_2020}.
+This section is focused on the HD209458b case with two models with the exact same planetary and stellar parameters (see Table \ref{tab:parameters}).
+These two models also have the same atmosphere configuration: 100 layers between 10$^{-5}$ and 10$^7$ Pa, no clouds, no hazes, isothermal TP profile, Rayleigh scattering, and collision-induced absorption between H$_2$-He and H$_2$-H$_2$.
 The only difference between the two models are the chemistry scheme used.
-The equilibrium is the blue model in figure \ref{fig:hd_diseq_spectra} and the associated mixing ratios for active molecules are in full lines in figure \ref{fig:hd_diseq_mixratios}.
-Disequilibrium chemistry is the orange model in figure \ref{fig:hd_diseq_spectra} and associated mixing ratios for active molecules are in dashed lines in figure \ref{fig:hd_diseq_mixratios}.\\
+The equilibrium is the blue model in Figure \ref{fig:hd_diseq_spectra} and the associated mixing ratios for active molecules are shown as full lines in Figure \ref{fig:hd_diseq_mixratios}.
+Disequilibrium chemistry is shown as the orange model in Figure \ref{fig:hd_diseq_spectra} and associated mixing ratios for active molecules are displayed as dashed lines in Figure \ref{fig:hd_diseq_mixratios}.\\

-We can see the differences that taking disequilibrium chemistry into account can make to transmission spectra, especially when we are looking at longer wavelength coverage.
-The addition in the models of disequilibrium mechanisms, such as vertical mixing or photochemistry will now become crucial for a more realistic representation of atmospheres.
-The increasing amount of JWST data that will arrive in the coming years and will probe more extensive parts of atmospheres makes the integration of disequilibrium processes a necessity.
+We can see the effects that taking disequilibrium chemistry into account can have on the transmission spectra, especially when we are looking at longer wavelength coverage.
+Any addition to the models of disequilibrium mechanisms, such as vertical mixing or photochemistry, now becomes crucial for a more realistic representation of atmospheres.
+The increasing amount of JWST data that will arrive in the coming years and probe more extensive parts of atmospheres makes the integration of disequilibrium processes a necessity.